 Fear of water

-Another toddler fear that can get in the way of a smooth bathtime is fear of the shower, which can sometimes be cured by moving a removable showerhead out of the tub or by teaching her more about how it works.
+Another toddler fear that can get in the way of a smooth bathtime is fear of the shower, which can sometimes be cured by moving a removable showerhead out of the tub or by teaching them more about how it works.
 The fear of being pulled down the drain when the water drains out of the tub is more common than it sounds.
-This last fear has to do with the fact that Baby doesn’t have a very clear idea yet of what size she is in comparison to the other things in her world.
-As she starts to get a better sense of her physical reality, this fear should fade, but until then, some gentle explanations and maybe a new tradition of moving Baby out of the tub before draining the water can help.
+This last fear has to do with the fact that Baby doesn’t have a very clear idea yet of what size they are in comparison to the other things in their world.
+As they start to get a better sense of their physical reality, this fear should fade, but until then, some gentle explanations and maybe a new tradition of moving Baby out of the tub before draining the water can help.

 - “AAP Gives Updated Advice on Drowning Prevention.”
 American Academy of Pediatrics.
 American Academy of Pediatrics, May 24 2010.
 Web.